-- 1. Students will demonstrate a basic understanding of Irish culture as evolving expressions of Irish identities. - 2.
-Students will have a grasp of Irish history, including literary history. - 3.
-Students will attain a basic understanding of social and political issues operant in Ireland today and in an international context. - 4.
-Student will demonstrate cross-disciplinary training. - 5.
-Student will attain research, study abroad, and/or internship experience. - 6.
-Students will demonstrate an academic preparation adequate to pursue Irish Studies at the graduate level.
+- 1. a basic understanding of Irish culture as evolving expressions of Irish identities. - 2. a grasp of Irish history, including literary history. - 3. a basic understanding of social and political issues operant in Ireland today and in an international context. - 4. cross-disciplinary training. - 5. research, study abroad, and/or internship experience. - 6. an academic preparation adequate to pursue Irish Studies at the graduate level.